basharast/RetrixGold/README.md

 RetrixGold Developement by Bashar Astifan (Since 2019)

-Based on RetriX by Alberto Fustinoni
+Based on RetriX by <a href="https://github.com/albertofustinoni">Alberto Fustinoni</a>

 # Support